 All of the College premises will be subject to fire risk assessments.
 These will be conducted by a competent person, in liaison with occupants of each building.
 They will be reviewed every year or in the event of significant changes to the buildings or their usage.
 Copies of the fire risk assessments will be held on site and employees' attention brought to any hazards found in the assessments.
 These are held on the College's SharePoint, under the Support Services/Health and Safety section for all staff to read.
-Any comments or suggestions for improvement can be directed to the Health, Safety and Compliance Manager.
+Any comments or suggestions for improvement can be directed to the Compliance Manager.

 Fire hazards identified will be eliminated or the risk reduced to the minimum level practicable by implementing control measures and safe systems of work.
-A programme of works to address issues arising will be reviewed by the Governors' Health & Safety Committee and members of the Health & Safety Management Group.
+A programme of works to address issues arising will be reviewed by the Health and Safety Steering Group.